 Will it work after restarting my system?

-You might ask does this also work after a full system shutdown or reboot?
+You might ask, will this also work after a full system shutdown or reboot?
 NO. Because, the PIDs of the processes will automatically change after rebooting your system.
 They do not persist across reboot.
 In such cases, you can suspend or hibernate your entire system, and resume them when you are ready.

 - Auto Shutdown, Reboot, Suspend, Hibernate Your Linux System At A Specific Time